 York County continues to thrive as we welcome several new restaurants in the near future!
 We hope you're hungry- and if you're not, you will be after reading about what all will be offered at these new eateries:

 Lauren's Cafe and Events is inside the old McGill's Store building!
-Unfortunately, the store had to close but the owner is the 5th generation of McGill's trying to keep the legacy going in such an iconic location that's been around since 1888.
-Having officially opening in May 2020, the cafe offers great food from burgers to hotdogs to fresh baked goodies in a family friendly environment!
-There is also an event space to rent inside the old store part!
-It has been kept to its original glory with a few changes to make it functional for events!
-Lauren's Cafe is hosting a Grand Opening event on June 6th.
+Unfortunately, the original store has closed, but the owner is the 5th generation of McGill's trying to keep the legacy going in such an iconic location that's been around since 1888.
+Having officially opened in May 2020, the cafe offers great food from burgers to hot dogs to fresh baked goodies in a family friendly environment!
+There is also an event space to rent inside the old store part, which has been kept to its original glory with a few changes to make it functional for events.
+Read more about the new space here.

 Credit: Lauren's Cafe and Events

 Many people are familiar with the historic McCrory's building in downtown Rock Hill, most known for the Friendship 9 sit-in.
 Kounter Dining, whose name is a nod to the sit-in, is Rock Hill native Rob Masone's culinary debut in Rock Hill.
-You may have had his delicious and unique food from the Kre8 Twisted Eats food truck commonly found at Slow Play Brewing or from its residency at Charlotte's Wooden Robot Brewery.
+You may have had his delicious and unique food from the Kre8 Twisted Eats food truck commonly found at the Warehouses on White or from its residency at Charlotte's Wooden Robot Brewery.
 This new location is expected to be his largest restaurant + event space to date.
-Keep an eye out for this restaurant to open around September 2020!
+Keep an eye out for this restaurant to open around November 2020!

 Credit: Kre8 Twisted Eats

 If you hadn't heard, Legal Remedy Brewing is getting a second location!
-The Legal Remedy Cantina is located in Riverwalk, directly across from the Giordana Velodrome, and is nearly complete.
-You can expect to find many of your OG Legal Remedy favorites on the menu, but with the addition of some "Mexican fare with southern flair"!
-If there's one thing LRB does well, besides make awesome beer, it's putting a southern twist on things!
+The Legal Remedy Cantina is located in Riverwalk, directly across from the Giordana Velodrome.
+You can expect to find many of your OG Legal Remedy favorites on the menu, but with the addition of some "Mexican fare with southern flair."
+If there's one thing LRB does well, besides making awesome beer, it's putting a southern twist on things!
 Main brewing operations will continue at the original Oakland Ave location.
+The Cantina is OPEN and ready to serve you!

 Credit: Legal Remedy Brewing

-Lovers of the YoCo Brew Trail- get excited!
-Tega Cay is preparing to have their first brewery!
-Model A Brewing got its name from the followup to the Model T Car- the Model A. This car was popular during the prohibition era for illegally transporting alcohol to bars and speakeasies due to its size and dependability!
+Lovers of the YoCo Brew Trail, get excited- Tega Cay is preparing to open their first brewery!
+Model A Brewing got its name from the followup to the Model T Car, the Model A. This car was popular during the prohibition era for illegally transporting alcohol to bars and speakeasies due to its size and dependability!
 Not only will ice cold beer be served up here, they will also offer your fav Mexican food- such as this mouthwatering IPA green chili braised pork shoulder tacos- because what goes better with a beer than a taco?
 They are working on finalizing their rollout beer list and should be open within the next few months!

 Credit: Model A Brewing